Doctors Consider Ethics Of Costly Heart Surgery For People Addicted To Opioids

 Jonathan Eddinger, a cardiologist at Catholic Medical Center in Manchester, N.H., has made spreadsheets to keep track of patients like Christopher Milford.

-Eddinger says people abusing intravenous drugs who undergo heart valve replacement surgery have about a one percent mortality rate while they are at the hospital.
+Eddinger says people abusing intravenous drugs who undergo heart valve replacement surgery have about a 1 percent mortality rate while they are at the hospital.
 But those patients are likely to keep using drugs when they leave, and Eddinger wonders how long they are surviving outside the hospital.

 "It's frustrating," Eddinger says.
 "I don't have a decent way of tracking them and knowing what's happening to them."

-Eddinger took lists of patients going back five years, and started searching for their names online.
-"What I did is I went and I used the Internet to figure out if they died afterwards," he explains.
+Eddinger took lists of patients going back five years and started searching for their names online.
+"What I did is I went and I used the Internet to figure out if they died afterward," he explains.

 He specifically looked for online obituaries for patients who had been intravenous drug users and had heart valves replaced.
 In 2011, Catholic Medical Center treated three intravenous drug abusers with endocarditis.
-Last year, they saw 51, most of whom were in their 20s and 30s, and most of whom were on Medicaid.
+Last year, it saw 51, most of whom were in their 20s and 30s, and most of whom were on Medicaid.

 Hospitals around the country are seeing the same trend, but no one is tracking the total numbers.